-In the Savings Banks the Board of Directors makes the most significant credit decisions.
-Each Board of Directors delegates the necessary lending authorities to the banks' senior management, management team, credit committee and other named persons involved in the lending.
-The credit decisions are made according to Sp Mortgage bank's credit-underwriting policy as approved by the Board of Directors.
+In the Savings Banks, the Board of Directors delegates the necessary lending authorities to the banks' senior management, management team, credit committee and other named persons involved in the lending.
+The credit decisions are made according to Sp Mortgage Bank's credit-underwriting policy as approved by the Board of Directors.
 The main principle is decision making by two persons having lending authorization.
 The credit decisions are based on the customers' credit worthiness, ability to pay and other criteria, for example regarding acceptable collaterals, applied to credit decision making.
 The collaterals are valued at fair value conservatively and their fair values are regularly monitored using both statistical information and bank's comprehensive knowledge about its operating area.
-The Board of Directors approves the instructions and guidelines for the valuation of the different collateral types and their collateral value applied in lending.
+The Board of Directors of the Savings Banks approves the instructions and guidelines for the valuation of the different collateral types and their collateral value applied in lending.
 The evaluation of the fair value of the collateral is always done on a case-by-case basis.